cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ### Pool State Inconsistency

-To maintain pool state synchronization is extreme important for Interchain Swap, since we have two mirrored pool across the two chain.
+Pool state synchronization is extremely important for Interchain Swap, since there are two mirrored pool across the two chain.
-However, Pool state synchronization could be delayed due to the relayer halt or network issues. the delay could affect swap price.
+However, pool state synchronization could be delayed due to relayer halts or network issues.
+This can create swap price differences.

-Solutions:

--   Timeout: Swap order need to be confirmed on the counterparty chain. it would be canceled and refund if packets not arrival the counterparty on time.
--   Slippage Tolerance can be a way to protect loss caused by in-consistency.
--   Single side trade: Each Token can only be trade its native chain. in inconsistency state, the backlog swap would sell lower prices than consistency state. which could help to maintain consistency.
+Solutions and mitigations:

+-   Timeout: Packets timeout when packet acknowledgements are delayed for extended period of times.
+This limits the impact of inconsistent pool states on mispriced swap orders.
+-   Slippage Tolerance: Cancel orders if executed price difference to quoted price is outside of tolerance range.
+-   Single-sided trade: Each chain can only execute sell orders of the token held by its single-asset liquidity pool.
+This removes unnecessary arbitrage opportunities.

 ### Price Impact Of Single Asset Deposit

-Single side deposit is convenient for user to deposit asset.
-But single side deposit could break the balance of constant invariant. which means the current pool price would go higher or lower. which increase opportunity for arbitrageur

-Solution:
+Single-asset deposits are convenient for users and remove impermanence loss, but can have a significant impact on the swap prices.

+Solution and mitigations:

--   set upper limit for single side deposit.
-The ratio of profits taken away by arbitrageurs is directly proportional to the ratio of single-sided deposits and the quantity of that asset in the liquidity pool.
+-   Set an upper limit for single-asset deposits.
+This would be proportional to the amount deposited and the balance of the asset in the liquidity pool.

 ## Backwards Compatibility